The University of Minnesota – Twin Cities is one of four CRNA schools in Minnesota.

 Required Bachelor Degree

-You MUST have a baccalaureate degree with a nursing major (or entry-level Master of Nursing)
+You MUST have a baccalaureate degree with a nursing major (or entry-level Master of Nursing.)
+The qualified nursing programs are also accredited by CCNE or NLNAC.

 You must hold an RN license in the state in which you will complete clinical courses.